pcarbonn/pyDatalog/README.md

+## Warning

+This package is not maintained.
+Use at your own risk.
+Consider using [IDP-Z3][IDP-Z3] instead.

 ## 1. Description

 The main goal of **pyDatalog** is to introduce [Datalog] as a [Domain Specific Language (DSL)][dsl] inside Python syntax